Photonsters/anycubic-photon-docs/FAQ.md

 ](https://www.facebook.com/groups/AnycubicPhoton/permalink/1616230841854885/) when first released.
 The original Photon has this important feature and can print AA via an unofficial firmware, and has also received an official AA firmware update in May 2019.

-In August 2019, Anycubic finally released a new firmware for the S model which includes the AA feature, but be warned that the file format has been changed to *.pws and is not compatible with any previous format.
+In August 2019, Anycubic finally released a new firmware for the S model which included the AA feature, but with the update the file format was changed from *.photons to *.pws and made it incompatible.
+It also broke Chitubox slicer support for the previous file format.
+At that point, no other slicer (except for paid ones) supported the new *.pws format.
+Since the November 2019 firmware update, compatibility has been restored.

-Note also that Chitubox does not support this new file format.
-In fact, no other slicer (except for paid ones) currently supports the Photon-S format. **Update at your own risk because you will not be able to downgrade.** Anycubic has not officially released the previous firmware.

 The hardware, software and cosmetic differences are:
 - Anycubic motherboard instead of the tested and proven Chitu CBD-Tech motherboard.